OmarVCRZ/CIS486-SOBIE/README.md

 ### Introduction
 1.1 Website Overview:
-- The SOBIE conference website is an informational hub for business faculty members, administration, conference organizers, attendees, researchers, students, etc.
+- The SOBIE conference website is an informational hub for business faculty members, administration, conference organizers, attendees, researchers, students, etc (SOBIE, 2025).

 ### System As-Is Report
 2.2 Identified Issues
-The front end has design and usability issues that hinder user experience capacity.
+The SOBIE website has front-end design and usability issues that hinder user experience capacity.
 - The design is outdated; based on the website it has inconsistent styling and lacks visual appeal to the user experience.
 - The navigation of the website has no clear menu structure, and it is hard to locate information because everything is jammed together at once.
-- The interactivity of the SOBIE website is mostly a static page, lacking any user engagement features at all (Dr. Cumbie).
+- The interactivity of the SOBIE website is mostly a static page, lacking any user engagement features at all (Dr. Cumbie, 2025).

 ### User Information
 3.1 Primary Users & Their Needs